Vetalb8/react-leanjs-bolierplate/README.md

 ```

 ### Build static React Story Book
-It is usefull to provide an static style guide of the assets.
+It is usefull to provide a static style guide of the assets.
 ```sh
 yarn run build:storybook
 ```

 ### Add stories
-It will only look inside "src" folder any file with the extension "*.story.(js|jsx)".
+It will only look inside the "src" folder for any file with the extension "*.story.(js|jsx)".
-Example of simple file, that will generate one of the menus, very "add" will be a case to show:
+Example of a simple file, that will generate one of the menus, "add" will be the case to show:
 ```js
 import React from 'react'
 import { storiesOf, action } from '@kadira/storybook'